nrfconnect/sdk-nrf/samples/esb/esb_prx/README.rst

 .. table-from-sample-yaml::

-Additionally, if you want to test the Enhanced ShockBurst Transmitter functionality, you need to build and run the :ref:`esb_prx` sample.
+Additionally, if you want to test the Enhanced ShockBurst Transmitter functionality, you need to build and run the :ref:`esb_ptx` sample.
 You can use any two of the listed development kits and mix different development kits.

 Overview